xkbeyer/GetOpt/README.md

     }
 ```
 ## Option File ##
-Another option is to provide a file with some arguments.
-May be you have a lot of options and the most
+Another option is to provide a file with arguments.
+May be you have a lot of options and most
-doesn't change, but you want to play with some.
-In such a case put the stable ones in a file and the other
-per command line.
-The options out of the file are put in front of the ones given by `argv`.
+do not change, but you want to play with some.
+In such scenario, put the stable ones in a file and the other via command line.
+The options that are not in the file are put in front of the ones given by `argv`.
 ```CPP
     GetOpt getopt( argc, argv, "H:l:vdkh", "myargs.txt" );
 	...